dfrye120/dfrye120/README.md

 - 👋 Hi, I’m @dfrye120
 - 👀 I’m interested in ...
-Work
+Learning and collaborating
 - 🌱 I’m currently learning ...
 Cybersecurity and coding in python
-- 💞️ I’m looking to collaborate on ... whatever
+- 💞️ I’m looking to collaborate on ... anything
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I have never won a hot dog eating contest!